 What is the most difficult aspect of making making my living via an artform which involves both brick walls and a healthy distaste for the law?
 That would be the loneliness.
 And the long hours.
 I cannot decide.
 Also, there is no pay, but I have become hyper aware of my city’s prime dumpster locations, and that cannot be discounted.

 At first I was all gung ho about my graffiti work.
 In my naïveté, I used my full legal name for my signature.
 This is not good to do, it turns out.
-Also, do not print and distribute "graffiti artist" business cards.
+Also, do not print and distribute "graffiti artist" business cards with your contact info.
 Even if you create them online from your local library, using a reputable and seemingly-anonymous digital service provider, the purchase can still be traced back to you.
 Learn from my errors.

 But despite my early travails, I have still managed to sew up most of the available street art needs of my community.
 It is not difficult when you work under cover of night and possess no moral qualms about covering a building owner’s property with the stylized image of a bootylicious babe.
 I have even come up with a new term for what I do, since I am so far elevated above my competition: “spritzy iconographer”.
 I am still toying with it.